Hanriot

-Aéroplanes Hanriot et Cie. or simply 'Hanriot' was a French aircraft manufacturer with roots going back to the beginning of aviation.
+Aéroplanes Hanriot et Cie. or simply Hanriot (/ɒ̃ˈriːoʊ/ ahn-REE-oh, /fr/) was a French aircraft manufacturer with roots going back to the beginning of aviation.
 Founded by René Hanriot in 1910 as The Monoplans Hanriot Company Ltd., the company survived in different forms until 1916 when it established itself with the Hanriot-Dupont (HD.) fighters and observation aircraft.
 The company lasted through several takeovers and structural changes until, in 1936, it merged with Farman to become the Société Nationale de Constructions Aéronautiques du Centre (SNCAC).
 'Central Air Works' consortium.